nus-cs2103/website-base/admin/tp-ped-fragment.md

 **What**: The latest release of the {{ version_penultimate }} period is subjected to a round of peer _acceptance/system testing_, also called the _Practical Exam (PE) Dry Run_ as this round of testing will be similar to the graded <trigger trigger="click" for="modal:projectDeliverablesPeDryRun-pe">Practical Exam that will be done at {{ version_final }}</trigger>.

-**When, where**: uses a 40 minute slot at the start of week 11 lecture slot (to be done online).
+**When, where**: uses a 40 minute slot at the start of week 11 lecture slot.
+{% if cs2103 %}It will be conducted via Zoom.
+If you can't find another suitable location to join the Zoom meeting, you may do so from the lecture venue.{% endif%}

 <modal large header="Admin {{ icon_embedding }} tP → Practical Exam" id="modal:projectDeliverablesPeDryRun-pe">
   <include src="tp-pe.md#tp-practicalexam"/>
 </modal>

 {{ icon_important_big_red }} **Grading**: The PE dry run ==affects your grade in the following ways==.
-* If you scored less than half of the marks in the PE, we will consider your performance in PE dry run as well when calculating the PE marks.
-You can earn ==up to 2 bonus marks== in this manner.{% if cs2103 %}<br>
+* You can earn ==up to 2 bonus marks== for your performance in the PE-D.{% if cs2103 %}<br>
- Your performance of the PE-D will be graded ==based on the usefulness and the quality of your bug reports==, as evaluated by the receiving team.{% endif %}
+ Graded ==based on the usefulness and the quality of your bug reports==, as evaluated by the receiving team.{% endif %}
 * PE dry run is a way for you to practice for the actual PE.
 * Taking part in the PE dry run will earn you participation points.
 * There is ==no penalty for bugs reported== in your product.
 Every bug you find is a win-win for you and the team whose product you are testing.